muhammedctgr/nextjs-firebase/.history/README_20221022150255.md

 We discussed how to create API endpoints and use those endpoints inside various components.
 We also demonstrated dynamic routing and server-side rendering for static page generation and explained how to dynamically regenerate existing or non-existing static pages.

-## Follow-up

-Build this project by following the easy steps on this website https://blog.logrocket.com/nextjs-cloud-firestore-full-stack-app-tutorial/